SangsooNam/sangsoonam.github.io/_posts/2019-01-05-picasso-use-transformation-not-target.md

        .into(imageView);
 {% endhighlight %}

-> If you are looking for different transformations, [Picasso Transformations](https://github.com/wasabeef/picasso-transformations) library provides a variety of image transformations for Picasso.
+> If you are looking for different transformations, [Picasso Transformations](https://github.com/wasabeef/picasso-transformations) library provides a variety of image transformations for Picasso such as blur, crop, and color.